 The other numbers you can try out are 16 and 24, number 23 came second on the list.

-Many experts also believe that odd numbers like 3, 5, 7, etc…plays well too and even are the most common types of list post especially on books, novels, info products etc.
+Many experts also believe that odd numbers like 3, 5, 7, etc…plays well too.
+And are the most common types of list post especially on books, novels, info products etc.

 Nevertheless, here are some tips to consider when writing your list post to ensure it meets with the expectation of your audience: